Skip to main content

 7. Selling Costs

 After you have decided to sell your home, you may be able to reduce your income tax by the amount of your selling costs.
-These costs can include things like repairs, title insurance, advertising expenses, real estate broker's commissions, and inspection fees.
+These costs can include things like:

-The IRS only allows you to deduct selling costs associated with repairs if the repairs are made within 90 days of the sale, and the repairs were made with the intention of improving the marketability of the home.
+The IRS only allows you to deduct selling costs associated with repairs if you make the repairs within 90 days of the sale closing date.
+The repairs must be made to improve the marketability of the home.

-Selling costs are deducted from your gain on the sale, which is found by taking the selling price and subtracting the closing costs as well as your tax basis.
-(Tax basis can be found by taking the original purchase price and adding the cost of any capital improvements you made to the home along the way, and then subtracting any depreciation.)
+Selling costs are deducted from your gain on the sale, which is found by taking the selling price and subtracting the closing costs and your tax basis.
+(You can find your tax basis by taking the original purchase price, adding the cost of any capital improvements you made, and subtracting any depreciation.)

 8. Capital Gains Exclusion